-We are conducting SPECTRA, a global pivotal phase 2/3 clinical trial evaluating the efficacy, safety, and immunogenicity of SCB-2019 (CpG 1018/Alum), and expect interim data for vaccine efficacy around the middle of 2021.
-Pending positive interim data, we plan to submit conditional regulatory approval applications to the EMA, the NMPA and the WHO in the second half of 2021, and plan to commence product launch by the end of 2021.
+We plan to submit conditional regulatory approval applications to the EMA, the NMPA and the WHO in the fourth quarter of 2021.
+We expect to obtain conditional approvals between the fourth quarter of 2021 and the middle of 2022.
+Post conditional approval, we expect to commence product launch which may occur as early as year end 2021.
 We expect to commercialize SCB-2019 (CpG 1018/Alum) as one of the first protein-based COVID-19 vaccines globally.